BoltzExchange/boltz-backend/docs/README.md

   |
   [LND](https://mempool.space/lightning/node/026165850492521f4ac8abd9bd8088123446d126f648ca35e60f88177dc149ceb2)

+For reliable swapping _on testnet_ it's advisable to open a direct channel with us.

-In the following sections we'll describe the REST API, walk through swap types & states, how to craft transactions, handle refunds and more.
+In the following sections we'll describe the available libraries for our API, the REST API itself, walk through swap types & states, how to craft transactions, handle refunds and more.